rahimaishakhan/devops-python-practice-assignment-01/README.md

 Q4: File Backup Utility (Automation)

-Output showing the successful backup, returns the report.txt file on the first/initial run.
+Initial Run: Output showing the successful backup, which returns the report.txt file on the first/initial run.

-Output showing the conflict resolution logic where a timestamp is appended to the file name on the second run.
+Conflict Run: Output showing the conflict resolution logic where a timestamp is appended to the file name on the second run.